AshleyYakeley/NixVirt/README.md

 ### `homeModules.default`

 The same as above, as a Home Manager module, except that `virtualisation.libvirtd.enable` must already be switched on in NixOS.
+You may want to use `"qemu:///session"` for the connection.

 ### `apps.x86_64-linux.virtdeclare`